AlanLai200/XDPOS/README.md

-# XDPOS
-About the XDPoS
+# About the XDPOS: XinFin Delegated proof of stake consensus

 XinFin’s token XDC supplants proof-of-work consensus algorithm (popularly linked with mining and High Power Consumption) with proof-of-stake consensus algorithm, fundamentally using the concept of “validators” to Optimise Speed of the transaction, efficiency, reduce the cost of the infrastructure.
 This
 Validators are special nodes used in the DPoS consensus algorithm which validate each transaction occurring on the blockchain network.
 The result of this validation is to finally append the transaction on the blockchain.
 A transaction may be accepted by the validator or rejected.